 But good signs started to show for the first time in 2014 after years of under performance when a new team at the Uganda Tourism Board (UTB) was put in place.
 The chief executive, Stephen Asiimwe and his deputy John Ssempebwa backed by the energetic board led by James Tumusiime and Amos Wekesa heading the marketing committee have brought in new energy.
 To start with, the UTB team has lined up deals with three destination marketing companies in Germany, USA and England that will be tasked with marketing Uganda’s diversity to these high-end markets.

 Also, the Association of Uganda Tour Operators (AUTO) got a new leadership team headed by seasoned tour operator, Barbara Adoso.
 A lot of products were launched which indicates the need to diversify the market going forward to create new and unique attractions for the country.
-Key among the products was Kampala By Night (http://www.safarisuganda.com/kampala-nightlife/) which provides a structured itinerary for visitors to enjoy and savour Kampala’s rich nightlife, a city which is now East Africa’s entertainment capital.
+Key among the products was Kampala By Night (https://www.safarisuganda.com/kampala-nightlife/) which provides a structured itinerary for visitors to enjoy and savour Kampala’s rich nightlife, a city which is now East Africa’s entertainment capital.

 We also saw renewed efforts in promoting domestic tourism.
 For decades, our people have thronged neighboring countries for holidays leaving the beauty and allure of Uganda unexplored.
 This has been partly because of lack of information.
 But in 2014, we saw a new drive to promote domestic tourism and this can only improve.